FINISHING THE END OF THE CHESAPEAKE BRACELET:

 Using your spike, clearance UNDER any pair of lines, then take the line

-to "lock" it in place.
-Draw the line all the way through and try to get it to lie
+"lock" it in place.
+Draw the line all the way through and try to get it to lie neatly, as

 Snug it good when set, but not REAL hard... that's coming up.

-Go right around the work a couple times as this will seat the lines and
+around the work a couple times as this will seat the lines and more-or-less make the

-the ends off flush with the side of the knot.
-(See the finished knots to
+ends off flush with the side of the knot.
+(See the finished knots to right.)

-flight.
-Please be sure that all seat backs and tray tables are in their upright
+Please be sure that all seat backs and tray tables are in their upright and closed

 Now, How do I make a